Aherobo1/AI-ECommerce-Recommendation-System/README.md

   - _ACID Properties_: Ensure that database transactions are Atomic, Consistent, Isolated, and Durable to maintain data integrity and reliability.
   - _Modularity_: Build the codebase with clear modularity in mind.
 Separate different functionalities into distinct modules to enhance readability and maintainability.
 - _Packaging_: Organize your code into packages that reflect the services they provide.
 This approach not only helps in maintaining the code but also simplifies the deployment and scaling process.
-- Directories: Whenever you will test on notebook make sure you keep all the notebooks in `notebook` directory and use proper naming for the notebooks.
+- Directories: All notebooks are organized in the `notebooks/` directory with proper naming conventions:
+  - `data_cleaning.ipynb` - Data preprocessing and cleaning
+  - `model_training.ipynb` - CNN model training and validation
+  - `vector_database_setup.ipynb` - Vector database initialization
+  - `comprehensive_model_evaluation.ipynb` - Complete model evaluation and metrics

 ### Tech Stack